Master of Philosophy [MPhil]

 Graduates of the Master of Philosophy:

-- have a body of knowledge that includes the understanding of recent developments in a field of study within divinity or one or more of its associated disciplines;
+- have a body of knowledge in a field of study within divinity or one or more of its associated disciplines that includes the understanding of recent developments within this field

-- have an advanced knowledge of research principles and methods applicable to the field in which the research has been carried out;
+- have cognitive skills in, and mastery of, research principles and methods applicable to the field in which the research has been carried out

-- have communication and technical skills to present a coherent and sustained argument, and to disseminate research results to specialist and non-specialists audiences
+- have skills to present a coherent and sustained argument and to communicate research results to specialist and non-specialist audiences.

 Follow on study